 But this time, we want to go a step further and shed light on the literature from Queer Latine authors you should have on your radar.
 Here are five of our favorites.

 In case you missed it: Yamily Habib’s first novel is here!
-The Queer Latine author’s first book it’s “a brave novel, written in a direct and fierce style that is still deeply human and moving.”
+The Queer Latine author’s first book is “a brave novel, written in a direct and fierce style that is still deeply human and moving.”
 The reader will not find a more honest novel in contemporary Venezuelan publications.
 It is a debut novel, but it seems to be written as if it were going to be the last: it is hammered and chiseled with all frankness, power, love, and fury.

 Another Latine Queer book that’s core in our modern Latine library is Rodríguez’s unapologetic read about the struggles of “sexism, racism, and classism.”
 The author “offers wisdom and a liberating path forward for all women of color.
 She crafts powerful ways to address the challenges Brown girls face, from imposter syndrome to colorism.
 She empowers women to decolonize their worldview, and defy ‘universal’ white narratives by telling their own stories.
 Her book guides women of color toward a sense of pride and sisterhood and offers essential tools to energize a movement.”